dusta/Dframe-docs/docs/database/queryBuilder.rst

 prepareWhere($parms = array())
 ^^^^^^^^^^^^^^
-A method used for filtering queries
+A method used for filtering queries.

 .. code-block:: php